In this Article

 Niauli oil is UNSAFE when greater than 10 grams are taken.
-High amounts can cause low blood pressure, blood circulation problems, and serious breathing problems.
+Large amounts can cause low blood pressure, blood circulation problems, and serious breathing problems.

-Niauli oil is UNSAFE for children when applied directly to the skin of the face and in the nose.
-In some children it might cause asthma-like symptoms and other serious breathing problems.
+Special Precautions & Warnings:Children: Niauli oil is UNSAFE for children when applied directly to the skin of the face or in the nose.
+In some children, it might cause asthma-like symptoms and other serious breathing problems.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.